Best AI for Coding in 2026: Top Tools Compared

 GitHub Copilot

-• Free: 2,000 AI Credits per month.
+- Free: 2,000 completions per month, 50 agent mode or chat requests per month.
 Enough for occasional autocomplete and small queries.

 GitHub Copilot Agents are now generally available.
-They can handle multi-step tasks like debugging a specific error, updating an API client across a project, or generating documentation for a new module.
-The agent mode works inside VS Code and JetBrains IDEs without leaving your editor.
+They handle multi-step tasks like debugging a specific error, updating an API client across a project, or generating documentation for a new module.
+The agent mode works inside VS Code, JetBrains IDEs, Visual Studio, and other editors without leaving your editor.
+(Source: GitHub Copilot)

 What it does well: Broad language support, IDE integration, quick autocomplete, security scanning, and agent workflows.
 Good for everything from learning a new API to refactoring a legacy module.